aangelalvarez/countryAPI/readme.md

 # Country Languages API
 With this API, you are able to find what languages are spoken in a specific country, as well as in what countries is a specific language spoken.
-There are two versions of this API, one does not require a database, it works with the countrydata.ts file.
-The second version, which is the default, requires the use of mongoDB.
-Instructions on how to use both versions can be found below
+There are three versions of this API, one does not require a database, it works with the countrydata.js file.
+The second version requires the use of mongoDB.
+Both of those are for local testing and development, they are found in the folder "src local".
+The third version, which can be found in the "src" folder, is a version that is ready for deployment.
+It handles asynchronous requests and errors.
+Instructions on how to use the local versions can be found below.

 This is a RESTful API that allows you to implement CRUD operations
 * ###### Create new entries